IBM-Cloud/docs/openwhisk/openwhisk_triggers_rules.md

   {: screen}

 A trigger that is fired without an accompanying rule to match against has no visible effect.
-Triggers may not be created inside a package, they must be created directly under a namespace.
+Triggers cannot be created inside a package; they must be created directly under a namespace.

 ## Using rules to associate triggers and actions
 {: #openwhisk_rules}